 Equally, some adult fixed-rate accounts are open to savers of any age, so there may be better returns available.

-How children’s savings accounts work
+How do children's savings accounts work?

 Children’s savings accounts generally work in the same way as adult ones, however, you'll need to check with individual providers to see how each account can be opened and managed.